ssatti0/Fake-and-Real-News/README.md

 # Fake-and-Real-News
 The main objective was to predict whether a news article is Real or Fake, given their **title** and/or body of **text**.<br>

-The dataset was acquired from kaggle, and contained news predominantly from the years 2016 and 2017.<br> After cleaning and wrangling, fours features were carried forward to be used in modeling: title, text, title-length, and text-length.
+The dataset was acquired from kaggle, and contained news predominantly from the years 2016 and 2017.<br> After cleaning and wrangling, four features were carried forward to be used in modeling: title, text, title-length, and text-length.
 The latter was eventually dropped after statistical analysis (non-distinguishing feature among real and fake data).<br>

 EDA revealed certain words (e.g. Trump, President) to be found in *both* real and fake news, while others were more prevalent in real (e.g reuters, Washington, state) or fake(e.g. hilary, donald, obama) news.
 Additionally, fake news titles were *longer* with higher word counts.<br>
 It is interesting to note that in 2016 (an election year), there were double the number of fake news articles than real news.
 While 2017 had double the amount of overall news, it had 2.5 times *less* fake news than real.<br>